Lake Hiawatha: Fish

 The lake contains black bullhead, black crappie, bluegill, bowfin, carp, golden shiner, green sunfish, hybrid sunfish, largemouth bass, northern pike, pumpkinseed, walleye, white sucker, yellow bullhead, and yellow perch.
 Some fish consumption guideline restrictions have been placed on the lake's bluegill and northern pike due to mercury and/or PCB contamination.

 Water quality

 Lake Hiawatha has much more garbage than any other Minneapolis lake.
 The lake is a stormwater outlet for the Corcoran, Central, Bryant, and Northrop neighborhoods, as well as the park's golf course.
 The Lake Hiawatha beach has been occasionally closed, such as in August 2014, because of unsafe levels of E. coli.
 Lake Hiawatha has been officially declared infested by zebra mussels since 2010, and in September 2013 park workers began finding mussels.

-Golf Course
+Golf course

+During the first few decades of the 20th century, golf was a relatively new sport and was becoming very popular in Minneapolis.
+Hiawatha Golf Course was the fifth golf course built by the Minneapolis Park Board, following courses at Theodore Wirth Park (known as Glenwood Park at the time) in 1916, Columbia Park in 1919, Gross Golf Course in 1925, and Meadowbrook Golf Course in 1925.